waynesohot/testdocs/docs/tutorial/Soccer/overview.md

-# **SocCar**
+# **Soccer**

-SocCar is a Rocket League like 3D vehicular soccer game.
+Soccer is a Rocket League like 3D vehicular soccer game.
 It is deisgned to demonstrate the predition/rollback simulation feature of the FrameSync Library.

 !!! note ""